valentinealissa/sentiment_POV/README.md

 Non-physician raters have no clinical experience, nor medical degree.
 Physicians were given annotation instructions: “If you're the physician who wrote this sentence: what is your attitude towards the patient?”
 Non-physicians were given annotation instructions: “If you're the patient: how do you feel reading this description of you?”
-Annotaiton data is available upon request.
+Annotation data is available upon request.
 ## Models
 |Model|Pre-training data|Fine-tuning data|Parameters|
 |-----|-----------------|----------------|----------|